 The generality of web agents introduces a fundamental risk: Web agents continuously ingest untrusted web content, which exposes them to a powerful class of attacks known as \emph{indirect prompt injections (IPI)}~\cite{greshake2023not}.
 In these attacks, an adversary embeds malicious instructions into web content that the agent is likely to observe during task execution.
 When processed by the agent’s LLM, such instructions can override the original user intent and hijack the agent into pursuing an adversarial goal instead.
 Because modern web agents often have access to the full browser context, successful prompt injections can lead to severe confidentiality, integrity, or availability violations with potentially catastrophic consequences for users~\cite{evtimov2025wasp,xu2025advagent}.

 Prior work on IPI attacks against web agents has significant limitations.
 Existing frameworks either manually specify the target web page, injection location, and adversarial instructions for the attack~\cite{evtimov2025wasp,wu2025dissecting} or lack evaluation in live environment entirely~\cite{xu2025advagent}.
-Systems for automating attack discovering against specific agents, such as coding agents~\cite{guo2025redcodeagent} or Retriever Augmented Generation (RAG)-based agents~\cite{chen2024agentpoison}, are not applicable immediately to web agents.
+Systems for automating attack discovery against specific agents, such as coding agents~\cite{guo2025redcodeagent} or Retrieval-Augmented Generation (RAG)-based agents~\cite{chen2024agentpoison}, are not immediately applicable to web agents.
 Designing an automated red-teaming framework for web agents poses fundamental challenges such as prioritizing the most effective strategies in an exponentially large attack space, optimizing attack parameters by considering the agent context and dynamic environment state, and evaluating the attacks end-to-end in a sandboxed web environment to ensure reproducibility.

-In this work, we present \muzzle, a completely automated red-teaming framework for web agents that adaptively discovers new indirect prompt injection attacks by addressing the above challenges with a specialized multi-agent architecture design. \muzzle is novel compared to prior work by systematically generating end-to-end attack trajectories, prioritizing vulnerable injection points among user interface (UI) elements encountered during agent execution, and iteratively synthesizing adversarial payloads that successfully compromise the agent.
+In this work, we present \muzzle, a fully automated red-teaming framework for web agents that adaptively discovers new indirect prompt injection attacks by addressing the above challenges with a specialized multi-agent architecture design. \muzzle is novel compared to prior work by systematically generating end-to-end attack trajectories, prioritizing vulnerable injection points among user interface (UI) elements encountered during agent execution, and iteratively synthesizing adversarial payloads that successfully compromise the agent.
 The framework is broadly compatible with diverse web applications, agent implementations, and LLM backends, supporting reproducible end-to-end evaluation in a sandboxed web environment.
-Notably, \muzzle targets a broad set of confidentiality, integrity, availability violations, and uniquely enables cross-application attacks.
+Notably, \muzzle targets a broad set of confidentiality, integrity, and availability violations, and uniquely enables cross-application attacks.